Documentation Index

 - Upgrade to a paid plan if you haven’t already.

-- Navigate to your account or billing settings.
+- Navigate to your account profile.

 - Locate the API key section and copy your key.